tayganr/purviewdemo/README.md

 ## Validate Deployment

 1. Navigate to the Azure Portal, locate your Resource Group (e.g. `pvdemo-rg-{suffix}`), click Deployments.
-You should see two deployments that have **Succeded**.
+You should see that the deployment has **Succeded**.
 ![Validate Deployment](https://raw.githubusercontent.com/tayganr/purviewdemo/main/images/01validate_deployment.png)

 2. Within your resource group, you should see the following set of Azure resources.
 ![Azure Resources](https://raw.githubusercontent.com/tayganr/purviewdemo/main/images/02validate_resources.png)

-3. Navigate to your Azure Purview Account (e.g. `pvdemo{suffix}-pv`), click Open Purview Studio > Data Map.
+3. Navigate to your Azure Purview Account (e.g. `pvdemo{suffix}-pv`), click Open Governance Portal > Data Map.
 You should see 3 collections and 2 sources.
 ![Azure Purview Data Map](https://raw.githubusercontent.com/tayganr/purviewdemo/main/images/03validate_datamap.png)

 4. Within the **Azure Data Lake Storage Gen2** source, click **View Details**, you should see a scan.
 Note: The scan may still be in progress and can take up to 10 minutes to complete.